How to Transfer a Free Zone Company to a Mainland Business in Dubai

 There are a couple of approvals that need to be secured for the transition:

-Existing employee visas under the free zone company must be canceled and reissued under the new mainland business entity.
+Existing employee visas under the free zone company must go through a formal visa cancellation and transfer process under the new mainland business entity a step that requires early coordination to avoid gaps in residency status.
 This requires coordination with Dubai’s General Directorate of Residency and Foreigners Affairs (GDRFA) and the Ministry of Human Resources and Emiratisation (MOHRE).

-Step-by-Step Process of Transferring a Free Zone Company to a Mainland Business
+Step-by-Step Process: How to Transfer Your Free Zone Company to a Dubai Mainland Business

 Step 1: Verify Free Zone Exit Conditions